 Kids.
 Cuffs.
 And No Future.

-So I was listening to Episode Five of NPR’s This American Life.
-And yes I meant Episode Five of a series that has more than four hundred episodes to this date.
-You can find the original story here under “Act Three” if you’d like to listen.
+Listen to Episode Five of NPR’s This American Life.
+And yes I mean Episode Five of a series that has more than four hundred episodes to this date.
+You can find the original story here under “Act Three” if you’re curious.
+If not now, then you will be.

-So this episode originally aired all the way back in December 1995 - but it touched on a topic that I never truly gave much thought: kids being tried as adults in the U.S.
+So this episode originally aired all the way back in December 1995 - but it touches on a something that seems to be missing in Mainstream political/social discussions alike: kids being tried as adults in the U.S.

-Yeah.
-I know.
-Roll your eyes.
-But in the interviews from the people who work closely with criminal cases involving minors you could see only thing: sending a child to an adult prison - for whatever crime - causes more trouble than it prevents.
+Let’s be frank.
+This is a phenomenon that contributes to the growing marginalization of lower income communities, especially Black and Latino male youth.
+In the interviews from the people who work closely with criminal cases involving minors you could see only thing: sending a child to an adult prison - for whatever crime - causes more trouble than it prevents.
+And in the case of minors coming from disadvantaged communities or families with little safety nets, trouble isn’t something that can be easily overcome.

-Keep in mind that we have a Juvenile Justice System that’s been in effect since the first Juvenile Court in 1899.
-However, sending these teens to an adult prison has been a recent trend that threatens all of what we’ve hoped to accomplished with that system.
+Before I go on, just remember one thing: We have a Juvenile Justice System that’s been in effect since the first Juvenile Court in 1899.
+However, sending these teens to an adult prison has become a recent trend that threatens all of what we’ve hoped to accomplished with the separate Juvenile Justice System.
+Let’s take a look at the story from This American Life.

-Here’s the deal… At 13 years-old, JB finds himself a Ward of the State after his mother is sent to jail for substance abuse.
+At 13 years-old, JB finds himself a Ward of the State after his mother is sent to jail for substance abuse.
 His father’s absent, but the boy manages to find a surrogate family in a local gang.
-Put two and two together and we soon find our kid dealing drugs not simply for profit, but as a means solidify his bond with his new-found albeit horrible choice of a family.
+We soon find JB dealing drugs not simply for profit, but as a means solidify his bond with his new-found albeit horrible choice of a new family.

 So JB loses an ounce.
 Or rather, it’s taken from him by a rival dealer.
-Faced with the threat of disappointing the older members of this gang - whom have taken the place of the father figure in JB’s life - and also that of losing his own life if he cannot retrieve the heroin.
-Or: kill the dealer who stole it.
+He’s now faced with the threat of disappointing the older members of this gang - whom have taken the place of the father figure in JB’s life - but more importantly the threat of losing his own life if he cannot retrieve the heroin.
+Or.. he could take the gang’s offer, and kill the dealer who stole it.

 So he does.